7.

 Remote Assistance and Remote Desktop Sharing.
 These remote networking features

-are very helpful in a variety of situations but if you don't use them, it is good idea to
+are very helpful in a variety of situations but if you don't use them, it is

 disable them to save boot time.
-You can always enable them later if you want to use
+You can always enable them later if you want to

 them.